Salvation Army in Kansas

 In 1852 William Booth, an English minister, and his wife Catherine, set out on a campaign to bring the lost back to Christ.
 Booth wandered the streets of London preaching to any who would listen.
 He took up permanent ministry in London’s East End in 1856.
 His ministry was controversial because many of his converts were thieves, prostitutes, gamblers, and drunkards.
 Booth quickly gathered members and volunteers to his mission under the name of The Christian Mission.
 These members were out on the streets, preaching the word.
 In 1878 the army gained its official title as the Salvation Army.
 Just two years later it sent its first missionaries over to America.
 In 1886 President Grover Cleveland recognized the word of the Salvation Army.

 The salvationists’ welcome in America was mixed, but mostly positive.
-When they reached Kansas more than 125 years ago they were not welcomed.
+When they reached Kansas around 1888 they were not welcomed.
 Many Kansans considered them crazed.
 Early members such as Boston Corbett, who attempted to shoot the Kansas speaker of the house, A. W. Smith, didn’t help that image.

 Despite these rough beginnings the Salvation Army has become commonplace in all major cities in Kansas, and offers services such as welfare offices, rehabilitation centers, summer camps, stores, and visitation programs to hospitals.
 The army commonly used bands and music to attract potential converts.
 The song, “Jim and Me,” was used early on to attract members.